 When we talk about the relevance of your email list, we want you to check how well-segmented your email list is.
 Email list segmentation results in a 760% increase in revenue, so you can understand how necessary this is.

 You can segment it based on your subscribers' age, gender, and interests.
 This enables you to send relevant emails to the right people at the right time.

 b) Analyzing whether your email list is outdated or not.

 On the other hand, you must ensure that your email list is not outdated.
 This means checking whether the receiver is still actively using their email address or not.
+You can use an email finder to extract email addresses or do this manually.
 After all, you wouldn't want your time, energy, and money to be wasted on an outdated or incorrect email address, no?

 4. Subject lines

 One thing that makes your subscriber click open your email is your subject line.